veelvili-tech/Heart-Disease-Prediction-using-Machine-Learning/README.md

 # Project Overview

 Cardiovascular disease remains one of the leading causes of mortality worldwide, placing significant pressure on healthcare systems to detect and manage risk early.
+This project **simulates the work of a data science team within a healthcare technology company** focused on improving cardiovascular risk assessment.
 This project focuses on building a **data-driven clinical decision support tool** that predicts an individual’s risk of heart disease using machine learning techniques.

 From a **business and healthcare analytics perspective**, the goal is to support **early intervention, optimized resource allocation, and improved patient outcomes** by identifying high-risk individuals before critical events occur.